Soliton cellular automata for the affine general linear Lie superalgebra: Solitons

 \subsection{Acknowledgements}

-B.~Solomon was partially supported by the AMSI Vacation Research Scholarships 2020--21.
 The authors would like to thank Masato Okado for helping them understand coupled solitons through the use of numbers $ N_{\ell} $ (Section~\ref{sec:coupled}).
 The authors are especially grateful to Travis Scrimshaw for all of his invaluable support and guidance.
+The authors would also like to thank the referee for taking their time to read the paper and providing comments.